pagkly/Zed/Investopedia3/Vertical Merger Definition.md

 ### Financial Synergies

 Financial synergies can be realized, which might involve access to credit or capital by one of the companies.
 For example, a supplier might have debt on its balance sheet leading to reduced access to a borrowing credit facility from a bank.
-As a result, the supplier might experience a shortage of [cash flow](https://www.investopedia.com/investing/read-corporate-cash-flow-statement/).
+As a result, the supplier might experience a shortage of [[cash flow]](https://www.investopedia.com/investing/read-corporate-cash-flow-statement/).
 On the other hand, the producer could have less debt, more cash, or access to credit, such as a bank.
 The producer could help the supplier by paying down debt, providing access to cash, and a borrowing facility that the supplier needs to run more efficiently.

 ### Management Efficiencies